ErinaceusLinnaeus/BenjisHardwiredLogic/README.md

 ##### A ksp mod to "hardwire"-logic into rocket designs.
 ##### (At this point: decoupler-staging, fairing-separation and engine/rcs-ignition).

+##### Every engine, decoupler or fairing is now disabled by default and can be enabled/disabled by the push of a button in the editor's PAW.

 ##### Decouplers and also Fairingbases can have a delay assigned (up to 30min 59.9sec).
 ##### The same for Engines (solid and "liquid") and RCS thrusters.
 ##### Procedural Fairings (only RO, not the squad basegame thingies) can have a height between 0 and 140 km assigned.

-##### Every assigned 0min 0.0sec for decouplers and engines, 0km for fairings is considered to be an unconfigured part and will not trigger any event.

 ##### Every other value will start counting down once the launchclamps are released.
 ##### When reaching 0min 0.0s the decoupler will automatically decouple, the engine light up and the RCS become active.